jedi-academy/learn-4711/data/labs_1/lab01.md

 **but** you are
-responsible for synching yours with any starters I provide on [Github]() and **you** need to worry about synching your team repositories with teammates for upcoming labs and assignments.
+responsible for synching yours with any starters I provide on [Github]() and **you** need to worry about synching your team repositories with teammates dor upcoming labs and assignments.

-Any GIT repository you use must be public, or else you need to invite me as a collaborator, so that I have access for marking.
+Any GIT repository you use must be public, so that we have access for marking.

 ##Lab Submission